top of page

 Blazing Stars.jpeg

-The Grace Episcopal Church community began worshipping in the Village of East Concord in 1883 on land located on the Merrimack River floodplain.
+The Grace Episcopal Church community began worshiping in the Village of East Concord in1883 on land located on the Merrimack River floodplain.
 Founding members were unable to attend St. Paul’s Church in Concord due to the lack of ferry service across the river on Sundays.
 The “little brown church in the vale” was constructed and opened in 1914 in response to this barrier after more than two decades of fundraising by the community.

 Our congregation has reaped the benefits of this meditative and tranquil space as well as shared in the wonders of nature and the communal responsibilities of good stewardship in the maintaining of these blessed surroundings.